scuzzydude/asimov/asimov.md

 A favorite sport of billionaires is trying to out do-good other billionaires.
 The masterpiece market will dry up for the billionaires out of fear of either a crowd-sourced crusade driving up prices, or cancellation culture impacting their core businesses.
 The do-good flavor of billionaire will be guided by market and social forces into finding new genius.

 What's in it for the billionaires?
 I think they will see the desirability of a stronger social contract that acknowledges and supports the unavoidable privileges that come with being wealth.
 Most societies can accept the exchange that if the wealthy provide value to society, they deserve some privilege, because they provide some greater leverage than the average person.
 But we what are we valuing?
 If we find ways to value responsibility, then the exchange because something the masses can accept.
-If you derive you wealth from some abstraction that is say, harmful to children, be it some insidious form of marketing or just like, you know, addictive substances, than you are harmful to genius.
+If you derive your wealth from some abstraction that is say, harmful to children, be it some insidious form of marketing or just like, you know, addictive substances, than you are harmful to genius.
 That's the problem with the king's gold.
 Profit does not always align with values that are good for human society.

 For many centuries, the social contract that kept the masses from devouring the rich was called royalty.
 You were born royal, or the king bestowed royalty upon you through magic powers, and the masses accepted this because it was right there in the Bible, which was read to them by priests who worked directly or indirectly for the king.
 Eventually the masses learned to read, and after decades of inbreeding, the masses figured out these royal idiots were not very special.
 Or more likely, in Texas old-lady speak of, "He's special," with a wink and a nod.

 Why will the rich consent to this exchange?
 Someone, most likely their children, will inform them what happened the last go round where societies primed for social change intersected with a very high level of income inequality between the superrich and the masses.
 And, no, I'm not talking about Occupy Wall Street.
 The part of history I'm talking about was way less fun.

 Maybe I'm being hyperbolic, but here's what I know.
-People get real angry at inequality, and that last time it was about income, it led to a lot of bad times for many people.
+People get angry at inequality, and that last time it was about income, it led to a lot of bad times for many people.
 Back then, they reported about the privileged using newsletters printed with hand-presses out of secret basements and had people hand them off to each other in back alleyways.
 Today people, all people, have phones with cameras.
 A flame becomes a raging wildfire with sound of a digital shutter.
 I'm pretty sure this is in the billionaire handbook, 2021 edition, chapter one, "be careful around people with phones."
 Unfortunately, reading itself doesn't seem to have been a prerequisite for billionaire school, as chapter two is "don't share your thoughts on Twitter."

 Responsibility for genius is what we will value.
 Peacefully, in a manner that is equitable to all people.
 In a voluntary way.
 You can pass down responsibility through your family, or collectively, it's your choice, whatever you think is better for the appreciation of human genius.
 With responsibility comes accountability.
 If your motivationally challenged grandson inherits the scoot control of a Picasso and uses it for wall decoration for his semi-housetrained wild Peruvian llama's room, history is going to blame you, archetypical billionaire.
 Bad boy, failed at the social contract.
 Forgotten by the history of genius.
 But we're good, as long as you participated in the responsibility trade, even if only in vanity.
 We captured the digitized version on the scoot-chain, not lost forever, just not properly appreciated.